ibm-cloud-docs/apps/reqnsi.md

         OK
         ```

-    * To create a service instance that drains information to a third-party log management software, use the `-l` option, and specify the destination that the third-party log management software provides.
+    * To create a service instance that drains information to a third-party log management software, use the `-l` option.
+Specify the destination that the third-party log management software provides.
 For example:

         ```
         ibmcloud service user-provided-create testups2 -l syslog://example.com